SenseNet/sncom-resources/_posts/2021-04-28-hey-olvy-whats-new.md

 We found a promising tool on [producthunt](https://www.producthunt.com/).
 The app is called [Olvy](https://olvy.co/) and it was #1 product of the day (back in 27 February) that's how we found it.

 We've added it first to the [admin ui](https://docs.sensenet.com/guides/getting-started) - a central place to manage sensenet repositories in the SNaaS model - to share useful information with our users, such as release notes, new and upcoming features.

-Here we would like to mention that this is not a paid promotion, we only want to write about our experience with this service.
-We paid full price for Olvy altough we took advantage of the early bird discount.🐣😊

-## Integration

-The integration part was quite easy, we just had to add a small code snippet into the admin ui and tag a button with the appropriate id, that's it.
 We were so amazed by this new solution that we've included it to each surface we have.

 <p align="center">
 <img src="/img/posts/olvy/bellvariations.png" alt="olvy integration">
 </p>

+Here we would like to mention that this is not a paid promotion, we only want to write about our experience with this service.
+We paid full price for Olvy altough we took advantage of the early bird discount.🐣😊

+The integration part was quite easy, we just had to add a small code snippet into the admin ui and tag a button with the appropriate id, that's it.

 ## How it works?